Transport guide - Finland - Europe

 • Let walking and transit support each other

 Keep the center and Design District together, give Suomenlinna its own weather-friendly window, and let Kallio or another neighborhood carry a separate evening.
 Helsinki gets thin when you overprogram it.
-The cleanest arrival is the one that gets you into the center or design-district orbit with the least friction.
+The cleanest arrival is the one that gets you into the center or design-district orbit with the least hassle.
 Helsinki rewards simple hotel logic more than dramatic location choices.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.